 If you’re looking for an elevated dining experience, why not book a place at The Ranelagh Restaurant?
 The Ranelagh offers luxury breakfast and lunch packages (with all ingredients on the lunch menu sourced within 30 miles of the grounds).
 Or perhaps a spot at the Champagne and Seafood Restaurant might be more to your taste.

-Alternatively, if you’re in the mood for something lighter, you could enjoy some afternoon tea in The Drawing Room, or visit one of the many cafes and food courts if you’re looking for a more informal meal.
-Though be prepared, some of the food stalls can get quite busy, so you might want to pack your own lunch to enjoy in one of the picnic areas dotted around the showground.
+Alternatively, you could visit one of the many cafes and food courts if you’re looking for a more informal meal.
+Though be prepared, some food stalls can get quite busy, so you might want to pack your own lunch to enjoy in one of the picnic areas dotted around the showground.

 4. You can get some ingenious tips on how to make the most of your gardening space

 These days, space is at more of a premium than ever – and this is especially true when it comes to gardening.
-With so many people living in urban environments, it can be a challenge to find ways to get stuck into some green-fingered activities.
+With so many people living in urban environments, it can be a challenge to get stuck into some green-fingered activities.

 Fortunately, amateurs and professionals alike have been coming up with inventive new ways to grow all sorts of things in small gardens, and even on patios, balconies, and windowsills.